trytomakeyouprivate/secureblue/docs/PREINSTALL-README.md

 > The cross-platform Fedora Media Writer is the *official, tested and supported* method for the creation of bootable media, instructions (alongside a word on alternative methods) are available [here](https://docs.fedoraproject.org/en-US/fedora/latest/preparing-boot-media/).

 > [!CAUTION]
-> The Fedora 41 ISO contains a bugged version of rpm-ostree, causing issues.
-As such, it's required that you use a daily-built ISO to rebase from.
-This has no effect on secureblue or the resulting installation.
-Daily ISOs are available from Fedora [here](https://dl.fedoraproject.org/pub/fedora/linux/development/rawhide/Silverblue/x86_64/iso/).
+> The Fedora 41 ISO contains a bugged version of rpm-ostree.
+As such, after using it to install Fedora Atomic, you *must* run rpm-ostree upgrade and then restart, before running the secureblue installer.

 ### Fedora Installation
 - Select the option to encrypt the drive you're installing to.